cedlemo/Tortosa/README.md

 Tortosa is a terminal emulator based on the vte3 library.
 I used gnome-terminal but after different upgrades, some functionalities were removed like background transparency or Japanese input via SCIM.

 So I decided to write my own terminal emulator.
-Even if it looks like a toy, Tortosa do the job of a basic terminal emulator.
+Even if it looks like a toy, Tortosa does the job of a basic terminal emulator.

 +    Tortosa has tabs management

 +    Tortosa can remove Window Manager decorations

 +    Tortosa works with SCIM

++    Tortosa works with X11 and Weston

 +    Tortosa tabs can be themed with a css file